Default Image

 3.2.6 Playing Time Examples

 Remember players must always have (2) two Complete, Uninterrupted Quarters.
-Generally, coaches should not haveplayers sit the bench back to back quarters.
+Generally,

 8 players arrive on time – Coach allocates 3 quarters to 4 players and 2 quarters to 4 players.